 Nektar’s third and most intriguing American release, Recycled, superbly incorporates electronic elements into a solid rock foundation while eschewing the gimmickry that partially marred last year’s Down to Earth.
 If you fail to respond to the rich, tightly knit sonic landscape on Recycled, then the person next to you should call an embalmer.

-The group’s high-powered instrumentation, emotive vocals and frequent changes in melody and meter account for much of the album’s impact; stale-of-the-art production and engineering prove to be a big plus as well.
+The group’s high-powered instrumentation, emotive vocals and frequent changes in melody and meter account for much of the album’s impact; state-of-the-art production and engineering prove to be a big plus as well.
 But the largest kudos should go to guest artist Larry Fast, who caused a stir last year with his own Synergy album.
 Fast’s

 According to a record company press release, the story represents “a multifaceted excursion into an ominous future brought on by runaway technology”; but if you ask me, a lot of this is gibberish.